MarkAdell/personal-website/content/blog/writing-testable-code.md

 ## Prerequisite: Terms used in this guide

-- **Business logic**: Business logic or Domain logic are the real-world rules that define how application data can be created, stored, changed, and used, separate from infrastructure or UI details.
 - **Infrastructure**: Code that talks to the outside world, such as databases, file storage, external APIs, queues, and caches.
+- **Business logic**: Business logic or Domain logic are the rules that define how the system behaves, separate from infrastructure and UI details.
 - **Dependency**: Something a class or method needs in order to do its work.
 - **Hard-coded dependency**: A dependency created directly inside the code, such as with `new`.
 - **Dependency injection**: Passing a dependency into a class or a method instead of hard-coding it.